 - Learning and Solutions Hubs

 Adequate, effective resourcing for feminist movements requires both political will and technical knowledge and understanding.
 Learning and Solutions Hubs aim to serve as spaces for exploring innovative solutions relevant to all the stakeholders related to funding and addressing concrete barriers by supporting experience exchanges, learning across different sectors, and creative experimentation.
 As a result of the Hubs, we will see shifts in practices and approaches that lead to more resources directly reaching feminist movements and greater quality (core, long term, accessible, and flexible) funding.
-Depending on the focus of the Hub, we may also see changes in other types of practices, such as monitoring and evaluation.

 - Influencing, Advocacy and Strategic Communications